hoangduytran/blender-manual/manual/advanced/extensions/addons.rst

 .. note::

-   For testing it is import to :ref:`install the extension from disk <prefs-extensions>` and check if everything is working well.
+   For testing it is important to :ref:`install the extension from disk <prefs-extensions>` and check if everything is working well.
 This will get you as close to the final experience as possible.